 Step 3.
 Encourage eating fruit three times per day to improve glutathione and glutathione peroxidase levels (Gil 2005).
-Eating fruit, including the traditional “apple-a-day,” provides the water-soluble fiber pectin, supporting beneficial gut flora, which lower cholesterol numbers, C-reactive protein levels, and body percent fat (Davis 2006; Miller 1996) .
+Eating fruit, including the traditional “apple-a-day,” provides the water-soluble fiber pectin, supporting beneficial gut flora, which lowers cholesterol numbers, C-reactive protein levels (Miller 1996), and body percent fat (Davis 2006) .

 Step 4.
 Nuts and seeds contain essential oils that form cell membranes.
 A target is eating one handful of nuts and one of seeds every day.
 A trial of a Mediterranean Diet, supplemented with mixed nuts, proved more useful in heart disease prevention than did a low-fat diet (Estruch 2013).
-The fatty acid gamma linolenic acid (GLA), prominent in seeds (and spinach), lowers LDL-cholesterol, raises HDL-cholesterol (Levy 2017) and lowers blood pressure (Das 2008).
+The fatty acid gamma linolenic acid (GLA), prominent in seeds (and spinach), lowers LDL-cholesterol, raises HDL-cholesterol (Levy 2017).
 Low GLA levels seem to be a risk factor for development of type2 diabetes (Kroger 2012).
-Dry skin is a sign of low GLA levels.
+Dry cracking skin at the edge of fingernails and on finger tips can be a symptom of low GLA levels.
 Consuming ¼ cup raw seeds daily, or taking 2 grams evening primrose oil covers GLA needs.
 People with a GLA deficiency gain fat in the abdomen, see cholesterol and triglyceride counts rise and HDL-cholesterol levels drop (Tremblay 2004) precisely the common body shape and blood lipid changes seen in lipodystrophy.

 Step 5.
 Starches (carbohydrates) are the remaining part of fuel and food needs.
 Legumes, technically a protein-rich starch, are an important component of the Mediterranean diet, providing fiber, plant protein, and magnesium.
 Higher magnesium intake is inversely related to cardiac and cancer mortality (Guasch-Ferre 2014).
 In both the D.A.S.H.
 Diet and Mediterranean Diet, higher magnesium intake is correlated with preservation of cognitive function in aging (Wengreen 2013).
-Select starch portion sizes wisely in aging; oversized servings of starches tend to turn to fat faster than smaller amounts (Wolever 2003).
-At least half of grains consumed should be whole grains.
+Select starch portion sizes wisely in aging and on ART; oversized servings of starches tend to turn to fat faster (Wolever 2003).
+Avoid simple sugars, and eat whole grains.

-In addition to assembling a diet that focuses on variety, nutrient density, and amounts, the calories from added sugars and saturated fats, along with sodium should be limited (USDG 2015).
+In addition to assembling a diet that focuses on variety, nutrient density, and amounts, the calories from added sugars and saturated fats, along with sodium should be limited (USDA 2015).

-Common concerns are osteoporosis, vascular disease risk, sarcopenia, loss of cognitive function, fatigue/frailty, and immune senescence.
+Inflammation predicts disease and mortality in treated HIV infection (Marconi 2020).
+Common targets are osteoporosis, vascular disease risk, sarcopenia, loss of cognitive function, fatigue/frailty, and immune senescence.

 Subtle nutrient deficiencies play a role in all of these problems.
 Using comprehensive nutrition therapy to treat degenerative processes offers the opportunity to avoid increased pharmacologic burden in a population where side effects are especially likely.

-Chronic inflammation along with some HAART initiates systemic bone loss.
-Vitamin D and calcium supplements are generally not enough to reverse thinning bones.
-Newer research, using an algae-derived calcium, with strontium, boron, magnesium, plus vitamins D and K2 supplements, is reversing osteoporosis in just 6 to 12 months in older people (Michalek 2011).
-Safety measures to reduce falls at home and increased fitness activity can lower fracture rates (Ringe 2010).
+Chronic inflammation along with some ART meds initiates systemic bone loss.
+Vitamin D and calcium supplements should be considered for general bone health, but are generally not enough to reverse thinning bones if confirmed osteoporosis without other treatmentOne study using an algae-derived calcium, with strontium, boron, magnesium, plus vitamins D and K2 supplements, showed increase in BMD in 6 to 12 months in older people (Michalek 2011).

 From a nutrition perspective, frailty is simply failure to achieve adequate repair of many cell and organ systems.
-L-glutamine plus antioxidant vitamin supplementation reverses HIV wasting (Shabert 1999).
+L-glutamine plus antioxidant vitamin supplementation reverses HIV wasting.
 Glutamine alone raises both glutathione and mood levels (Young 1993).
-L-carnitine supplements reverse both neuropathy symptoms (Youle 2007) and lipodystrophy problems (Benedini 2009).
+L-carnitine supplements reverse neuropathy symptoms (Youle 2007) and lipodystrophy problems (Benedini 2009).
 At 2 grams per day it has improved muscle action in heart failure trials (Rizos 2000).
 Coenzyme Q10 can increase ejection fractions in seniors, improving constitutional energy levels (Langsjoen 1994).